 Not all components will register resistance.
 For example, a wire will ideally register 0 Ohms, because you want wires to have as little resistance as possible so they don’t affect the circuit.
 The longer the wire, the greater the resistance, however.
 Likewise, switches have ideally zero resistance.

-Voltage is a measure of the difference in electrical energy between two points in a circuit.
+Voltage is a measure of the difference in electrical potential energy between two points in a circuit.
 It’s always measured between two points in a circuit.
 Measuring the voltage between the two sides of a component like an LED tells you how much voltage that component uses.
-When you’re measuring voltage between one side of a component and another, for example, it’s called measuring the voltage “across” the component.
+When you’re measuring voltage between one side of a component and another, for example, it’s called measuring the voltage drop “across” the component.

 Set your multimeter to measure DC volts.
 The voltage regulator you’re using can take an input voltage range of about 8 to 15 volts, and it outputs 5 volts, so you know that no voltage you’ll read in this circuit is over 15 volts.
 If your meter has a variety of ranges for DC volts, choose a range that ‘s closest to, and greater than, 15 volts.
 For example, many meters have a setting for 20 volts, meaning that they can read up to 20V DC at that setting.